pipshunter360/solrouter-private-agent/README.md

 ## What This Agent Does

-This project demonstrates two powerful real world use cases for private AI inference.
+This project covers two real use cases for private AI inference.

 ### Use Case 1: Private Crypto Research

-The agent runs six encrypted research queries covering the topics that crypto traders and investors actually care about:
+The agent runs six encrypted research queries covering topics that crypto traders and investors actually care about.

-What is SolRouter and why does private inference matter for crypto — understanding the technology you are using.
+* What is SolRouter and why does private inference matter for crypto.
+Understanding the technology before using it.

-What is DeFi and how safe is it for investments in 2026: a foundational research question that reveals your investment thinking if sent unencrypted.
+* What is DeFi and how safe is it for investments in 2026.
+A foundational question that reveals your investment thinking if sent unencrypted.

-Top 3 risks of DeFi protocols in 2026: exactly the kind of pre investment research you do not want logged on someone else's server.
+* Top 3 risks of DeFi protocols in 2026.
+The kind of pre-investment research you do not want logged on someone else's server.

-Current Bitcoin price and market sentiment: live market data pulled through encrypted inference using SolRouter's live web search feature.
+* Current Bitcoin price and market sentiment.
+Live market data pulled through encrypted inference using SolRouter's live web search.

-Best gaming coins to watch in 2026: sector research that reveals your investment strategy.
+* Best gaming coins to watch in 2026.
+Sector research that reveals your investment direction.

-Current crypto market situation in 2026: macro market analysis using real time data.
+* Current crypto market situation in 2026.
+Macro market analysis using real-time data.

-Every single one of these queries is encrypted before it leaves your device.
-The responses confirm Encrypted: true on every call.
+Every query is encrypted before it leaves your device.
+Every response confirms Encrypted: true.

 ### Use Case 2: Portfolio Risk Analyzer

-The agent includes a portfolio risk analyzer that takes a list of DeFi positions and runs encrypted risk analysis on each one.
+The agent takes a list of DeFi positions and runs encrypted risk analysis on each one.

-In the demo the portfolio contains three positions.
+The demo portfolio has three positions.
 SOL staked on Marinade Finance, USDC on Raydium, and JUP on Jupiter.
-For each position the agent sends an encrypted query asking for risk analysis covering smart contract risks, liquidity risks, and market risks specific to that token and protocol.
+For each position the agent asks for risk analysis covering smart contract risks, liquidity risks, and market risks specific to that token and protocol.

-In a real world version a user would input their actual holdings.
-The critical point is that those holdings what you own, how much, where it is deployed never leave your device unencrypted.
-Nobody sees your portfolio.
+In a real scenario a user would input their actual holdings.
+The important thing is that those holdings never leave their device unencrypted.
+Nobody sees what you own, how much, or where it is deployed.
 Not SolRouter, not the AI provider, nobody.

-This is the use case that matters most for serious DeFi users.
-Your portfolio composition is sensitive financial information.
-It should be treated that way.
+For serious DeFi users this is the use case that matters most.
+Your portfolio is sensitive financial information and it should stay that way.

 ---